 As you may recall, one of the problems with the traditional IRR calculation is that it doesn’t account for the reinvestment of interim cash flows.
 So, how can we use the Modified Internal Rate of Return to eliminate this problem?

-First, let’s explicitly define a reinvestment rate for all of the $18,000 interim cash flows.
-In order to account for the yield we can earn on these interim cash flows, let’s assume we can reinvest them at a rate of 10%.
+First, let’s explicitly define a reinvestment rate for all the $18,000 interim cash flows.
+To account for the yield we can earn on these interim cash flows, let’s assume we can reinvest them at 10%.
 Note that this rate is lower than the above calculated IRR.
 This could be for a variety of reasons.
-For example, it could be the case that we can’t find any other investments that yield higher than 10%.
+For example, perhaps we can’t find any other investments that yield higher than 10%.

 MIRR Example With Negative Cash Flows

 Using the reinvestment rate on positive interim cash flows like we did above is how MIRR is commonly used, but sometimes there is more than one negative cash outflow during the holding period.
 Consider the following set of cash flows: